Domenico Berardi: Youth career

 Born in Cariati, Calabria, Berardi joined the youth academy of Cosenza at the age of 13, before moving to Sassuolo at the age of 16.

 2012–13 season

 He made his senior debut for Sassuolo in Serie B on 27 August 2012, at the age of 18, in a 3–0 away win over Cesena, and scored his first professional goal five days later, in a 2–1 home win over Crotone.
-In 2013, he was named Best Player of the Serie B in the past season in the annual Gran Galà del calcio awards, after helping Sassuolo win the Serie B title, and an historic promotion to Serie A, scoring 11 goals.
+In 2013, he was named Best Player of the Serie B in the past season in the annual Gran Galà del calcio awards, after helping Sassuolo win the Serie B title, and a historic promotion to Serie A, scoring 11 goals.
 In June 2013, he was described as the "undoubted star of the [Sassuolo] side."

 2013–14 season

 On 2 September 2013, Juventus confirmed via their official website that Berardi had joined the club on a co-ownership basis that saw Luca Marrone transfer in the opposite direction, both for a fee of €4.5 million.
 Berardi remained with Sassuolo on a season-long loan deal for the 2013–14 season.
 He made his Serie A debut at the age of 19, in a 1–1 away draw against Napoli, on 25 September 2013.
 He scored his first Serie A goal from a penalty on 6 October 2013, in a 3–1 defeat to Parma.
 On 20 October, he scored a penalty as Sassuolo defeated Bologna 2–1 for their first Serie A win, moving them off bottom spot.
 He scored a hat-trick, including two penalties, in Sassuolo's first ever Serie A away win, 4–3 against Sampdoria on 3 November 2013.

 On 12 January 2014, Berardi scored all four goals in a 4–3 home win against AC Milan.
 In doing so, he became the second youngest player to score four goals in a single Serie A match – the youngest was the 18-year-old Silvio Piola in 1931 – and the first player to score four in a league match against Milan.
 On 6 May 2014, Berardi scored a first-half hat-trick in 4–3 away win at Fiorentina.
 He finished the season with 16 goals in 29 games in the league as Sassuolo avoided relegation.